-André-Marie Ampère measures flow of electric charge; James Watt measures the rate at which energy is used; Alessandro Volta measures electric potential; Georg Simon Ohm measures electric resistance; Charles-Augustin de Coulomb measures electric charge; Michael Faraday measures storable electrical charge.
+André-Marie Ampère measures flow of electric charge;

+James Watt measures the rate at which energy is used;

+Alessandro Volta measures electric potential;

+Georg Simon Ohm measures electric resistance;

+Charles-Augustin de Coulomb measures electric charge;

+Michael Faraday measures storable electrical charge.

 In social science, one can use the same honorific naming of concepts.
 We know, for example, Pareto optimum as a state of an economy (or any social system) in which no one can be made better off by making someone worse off.
 In the present text we have practiced this use of the Name of the Maker when we designated symbols (or words) as Saussurian ones, after the linguist Ferdinand de Saussure, if they pointed to notions (such as other symbols or words).
-We called them Meadian ones, after the pragmatist philosopher George Herbert Mead, if they pointed directly to shared images of social, physical, or biological realities (1: 54-58).
-This is not exactly the way these famous scholars originally defined the terms.
+We called them Meadian ones, after the pragmatist philosopher George Herbert Mead, if they pointed directly to shared images of social, physical, or biological realities.2 This is not exactly the way these famous scholars originally defined the terms.
 However, as with the designations of electrical units, my purpose is also to convey honor for their lifetime of scholarly work.

 In the life sciences, we have named a theory Darwinism after its author.
 It holds, among other things, that species developed because of their relative reproductive advantage.
-We discussed this theory above on pages 4: 23-23 and its lack of acceptance by the American public on page 4: 52.
-In social science, we have named a theory Marxism after its author.
+We discussed this theory above3 and its lack of acceptance by the American public.4 In social science, we have named a theory Marxism after its author.
 It holds, among other things, that class struggles will develop in capitalism, and that the working class will eventually be victorious.
-(The extent to which research supports Marxism was mentioned on pages 1: 109-110; recall also page 4: 1 above.)
-This theory should not be confused with Marxist ideology, a body of political justifications for the promotion of the victory of a proletarian revolution.
+We have earlier discussed the extent to which research supports Marxism5, and we mentioned the issue above.6 This theory should not be confused with Marxist ideology, a body of political justifications for the promotion of the victory of a proletarian revolution.

 Mathematical constants are often named after their discoverer.
-The oldest is Archimedes' constant, or $pi \approx 3.14159$ , i.e. the ratio of a circle's circumference to its diameter.
-Named constants also appear in social science; we have, for example, written about Robin Dunbar's number in this text (2: 114).
-The number 150 is the approximate maximum of others in an encounter that ordinary persons are able to identify.
+The oldest is Archimedes' constant, or $pi \approx 3.14159$, i.e. the ratio of a circle's circumference to its diameter.
+Named constants also appear in social science; we have, for example, written about Robin Dunbar's number in this text.7 The number 150 is the approximate maximum of others in an encounter that ordinary persons are able to identify.